Skip to content

 ID Range Rule Type

-0000 System cache
+0000 System Cache

-0001~0199 System
+0001~0199 system

 0200~0299 Network

-0500~0510 Database
+0500~0510 Databases

-Manifest File Sets the Timing Cron Field
+Manifest File Cron Field Settings

 Interval Execution Cron

-cron="* */1 * * *" # Execute it every minute
+cron="* */1 * * *" # Executes once per minute

-cron="* * */1 * *" # Execute it every hour
+cron="* * */1 * *" # Executes once per hour

-cron="* * * */1 *" # Execute it every day
+cron="* * * */1 *" # Executes once per day

 cron="disable" or cron=""